lyphrowny/StatsNinja/docs/project_vision.md

 ## Description

-Github is a social media site, where users share their code, have discussions in issues and pull requests and having fun.
+GitHub is a social media site, where users share their code, have discussions in issues and pull requests and having fun.
-During the Covid19 times and a lockdown, Github has grown *twice* in size.
+During the Covid19 times and a lockdown, GitHub has grown *twice* in size.
 Imagine how many more interesting projects have come during that time!

-Our project, StatsNinja, aims to collect statistics about Github, process it and present our customers with insightful info.
+Our project, StatsNinja, aims to collect statistics about GitHub, process it and present our customers with insightful info.
 We analyzed all the most popular repositories and their contributors to provide the best data to you!

 The customer should register and choose their billing plan: